 02 8627 8174

-If you have complained to the University, but are dissatisfied with the University’s response, and if your complaint is related to research funded by the Australian Research Council (ARC) or the National Health and Medical Research Council (NHMRC), you can request a review from the Australian Research Integrity Committee (ARIC):
+If you’ve complained to the University, but are dissatisfied with the University’s response, and if your complaint is related to research funded by the Australian Research Council (ARC) or the National Health and Medical Research Council (NHMRC), you can request a review from the Australian Research Integrity Committee (ARIC).

-Australian Code for the Responsible Conduct of Research: https://nhmrc.gov.au/research-policy/research-integrity
+The Australian Code for the Responsible Conduct of Research has more information about research integrity.